Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

 Fortunately, there are better ways to manage your painful emotions.

-The best way to deal with difficult emotions is through acknowledging pain and actively moving toward it.
+The best way to deal with difficult emotions is through acknowledging the pain and actively moving toward it.

 For traumatic events, consider seeing a trauma specialist.
 For moderately intense emotions, you might experiment with the following techniques on your own.